bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

   }
 ```

-After restart you could see our message in logs:
+After the restart you could see our message in logs:

 ```
 [Nest] 6701   - 04/07/2020, 1:21:02 PM   [NestFactory] Starting Nest application...